By George Gilder

 Just as the personal computer transformed the business systems of the seventies the small computers of the nineties will transform the electronics of broadcasting.
 Just as a few thousand mainframe computers were linked to hundreds of thousands of dumb terminals, today just over fourteen hundred television stations supply millions of dumb terminals known as television sets.

 Many experts believe that the Japanese made the right decision ten years ago when they launched a multibillion-dollar program to develop “high-definition television.”
-HDTV does represent a significant advance; the new sets will have a much higher resolution, larger screens, and other features such as windowing several programs at once.
+HDTV does represent a significant advance; the new sets have a much higher resolution, larger screens, and other features such as windowing several programs at once.
 But all these gains will be dwarfed by the millionfold advance in the coming technology of the telecomputer: the personal computer upgraded with supercomputer powers for the processing of full-motion video.

 Unlike HDTV, which is mostly an analog system using wave forms specialized for the single purpose of TV broadcast and display, the telecomputer is a fully digital technology.
 It creates, processes, stores, and transmits information in the nondegradable form of numbers, expressed in bits and bytes.
 This means the telecomputer will benefit from the same learning curve of steadily increasing powers as the microchip, with its billion-transistor potential, and the office computer with its ever-proliferating software.